-If you own a good telescope, this one just comes with the territory.
+If you own a big telescope, the annoyances of set up just comes with the territory.

-But the larger the telescope, the longer it takes to assemble and set up, and equally just as long to disassemble to take it down and store it.
-Equatorial mounted scopes take longer to set up because there are things with alignment with the celestial pole that are needed to be done to get the tracking devices working properly.
+The larger the telescope, the longer it takes to assemble and set up, and equally just as long to disassemble to take it down and store it.
+Equatorial mounted scopes take longer because there are things with polar alignment that need to be done so the telescope can properly track.

 1. Light Pollution

 That’s unfortunately the biggest enemy of astronomy.
 Besides affecting many ecosystems and wasting energy, light pollution makes a dark sky filled with stars and deep sky objects a rare treat.
 For me, someone based in Greater Los Angeles, that means driving 1-2 hours towards locations deep in the mountains or deserts to glimpse the Milky Way in the sky.
 I need to drive longer than 2 hours to get to true dark sites with little to no light pollution.